 Sree Veerasthanam Viruttanam Bhagavathy Temple is an ancient Bhagavathy temple situated in the border of Thrissur and Palakkad Districts in Varavoor and Thirumittacode Panchayaths.
 There is no record to know its exact history and antiquity.
-However, during the Devaprasnam held as a prelude to renovation and subsequent Naveekarana Kalasam held in May 16 -26, 2010, it was revealed that the temple prathista was performed by a very powerful Rishi.
+However, during the Devaprasnam held as a prelude to renovation and subsequent Naveekarana Kalasam held on May 16 -26, 2010, it was revealed that the temple prathishta was performed by a very powerful Rishi.
 The temple is situated behind the historic Sree Nedumbrayoor (Thirumathaliyappan) Mahadeva Temple, Thali and surrounded by Pintalikkunnu Subramania Temple and Peringannur Mahaganapathi Temple and picturesque fields and Thachukunnu in front of the temple is a sight to behold.
 This Devi temple is the abode of Shakthi Upasana.
 People from 8 desams visit the temple seeking the blessings of Viruttanathamma for prosperity in their spiritual and material life.
-The temple is managed by Sree Veerasthanam Bhagavathy Temple Trust with the active cooperation of devotees from all the desams.
+The temple is managed by Sree Veerasthanam Viruttanam Bhagavathy Temple Trust with the active cooperation of devotees from all the desams.

 One of the peculiarities of the temple is that prathista of Dwarikanasini Devi and Veerabhadraswami is in one peedom in the Sreekovil.
 The Upadevathas of the temple are Ganapathy, Bhadrakali, Bhuvaneswary, Subramanian, Sivan and Kshetrapalan.
 The temple is very famous for its special pooja rituals.
 This is one of the rare temples where ten days Utsavam is conducted which has special tantric importance.
-The Utsavam Kodikayattam is on Rohini Nakshatram of Kumbham and the Aaraatu Ceremony is held on Atham day (comes in the month of February end or early March every year).
+The Utsavam Kodikayattam is on Rohini Nakshathram of Kumbham and the Aarattu Ceremony is held on Atham day (comes in the month of February end or early March every year).

 The poojaris of the temple hail from Viruttanath Kunnath Madom Adigal family and they are the Uralans of the temple.
 The famous Kodungallur temple poojaris are called Adigals.
 It is said that there are 12 types of Namboodiris of which one is called Adigal.
 It is reported that they hail from the tradition of Mezhathur Agnihotri.
 The pooja tradition received by them is very rare and has its innate secrecy and is being traditionally received from ancestors.
 Adigal means poojaneeyar and are very renowned in Sreechakra Pooja and Sreevidhyopasana.
 The ancestors had great spiritual power and their roots are said to be at Kodikkunnu near Thrithala/Pallipuram of Palakkad District.